 Compression: The next step is showing complete compression of the CFV as was demonstrated previously.

 Here is a patient with an acute thrombosis of the left CFV.
 The vein is larger than normal and does not compress well despite complete collapse of the CFA.
 When this appearance is seen, do not compress repeatedly for fear of detaching the thrombus and causing a PE, although this is a rare event.

 Saphenofemoral junction: Repeatedly compress the CFV every cm during a caudad slide with the probe until the saphenofemoral junction is seen on the medial side.
 Compress the CFV and the SaphV completely, as in the next clip from a left leg.
 Apply Color if something looks unusual.

 Here is an enlarged, thrombosed left saphenofemoral junction with echogenic material in the lumen, no Color signal, and no compressibility.

 While the SaphV is a superficial vein, it is large and thrombosis in this vein can extend into the CFV.
 Thus, proximal SaphV thrombosis is usually treated like a DVT.
 The SaphV can be followed down the medial thigh if a patient has superficial symptoms in that location.

 THE VESSELS BIFURCATE:

-A little caudad from the saphenofemoral junction the CFA bifurcates into a more anterior femoral artery (FA) and a more posterior and lateral deep femoral artery (DFA).
-Shortly caudad of this arterial bifurcation the CFV then bifurcates into a larger and more anteromedial FV and a smaller posterior and lateral DFV.
+A little caudad from the saphenofemoral junction in most patients the CFA bifurcates into a more anterior femoral artery (FA) and a more posterior and lateral deep femoral artery (DFA).
+Shortly caudad of this arterial bifurcation the CFV bifurcates into a larger and more anteromedial FV and a smaller posterior and lateral DFV.
 Here is a lateral view of the anatomy that shows the DFV and DFA running posterior from the FV and FA.